TheCurle/TheCurle/README.md

 You may notice from the layout of this README that i've copy-pasted an ssh session.
 Systems administration is sometimes a necessary evil.

-On that note, i host the (Forge Community Wiki)[https://forge.gemwire.uk] and a bunch of other things, but most of them are currently down for maintenance.
+On that note, i host the <a href="https://forge.gemwire.uk">Forge Community Wiki</a> and a bunch of other things, but most of them are currently down for maintenance.

 thecurle@github:~$ cat closing.txt
 If you've read this far, i'm surprised.
 Have a fun fact: